 I always conduct interviews via the phone or, if appropriate, through video conference call.
 During these conversations, I listen to what the person is saying as well as how they say it.
 Their tone, words, and level of enthusiasm will usually help me identify the passion, commitment, and culture of the individual and/or organization.

 In addition, I have found that calling other organizations doing similar work in the same community can garner important information.
-Finally, some of my best reference checks of an organization have been my own colleagues — other funders, the local United Way, and local community foundations.
+Finally, some of my best reference checks of an organization have been my own colleagues: other funders, the local United Way, and local community foundations.

 This may sound like a lot of work.
 But this process, I assure you, will increase your knowledge, understanding, commitment, and passion to your foundation’s mission.

 Patricia Sinay is the founder of Community Investment Strategies, which supports national and international foundations, nonprofits, and governments to connect their passions to actions that result in positive outcomes.
-Patricia is a member of ASF’s Impact Working Group.